kbase/kb_sdk/README.md

 Now go to https://appdev.kbase.us/#appcatalog/register.
 Enter your public git repo url (e.g. https://github.com/[GITHUB_USER_NAME]/[GITHUB_REPO_NAME]) and submit.
 Wait for the registration to complete.
 Note that you must be an approved developer to register a new module.

-Your method is now available in the AppDev environment in KBase.
-Go to https://appdev.kbase.us and start a new narrative.
-Click on the 'R' in the method panel list until it switches to 'D' for methods still in development.
-Find your new method by searching for your module, and run it to filter some contigs.
+Your app is now available in the AppDev environment in KBase.
+Go to https://appdev.kbase.us, sign in and start a new Narrative.
+Click on the small 'R' in the upper right of the Apps panel until it switches to 'D' to show Apps that are still in development.
+Find your new App by searching for your module, and run it to filter some contigs.

-Your method will now also be visible in the App Catalog when displaying Apps in development: https://appdev.kbase.us/#appcatalog/browse/dev and https://narrative.kbase.us/#appcatalog/browse/dev.
-From your module page (e.g. https://narrative.kbase.us/#appcatalog/module/[MODULE_NAME]) you'll be able to register any update and manage release of your module to the production KBase environment for anyone to use.
+Your App will now also be visible in the App Catalog when displaying Apps in development: https://appdev.kbase.us/#appcatalog/browse/dev and https://narrative.kbase.us/#appcatalog/browse/dev.
+From your module page (e.g., https://narrative.kbase.us/#appcatalog/module/[MODULE_NAME]) you'll be able to register any update and manage release of your module to the production KBase environment for anyone to use.

 Now, dive into [Making your own Module](doc/kb_sdk_dependencies.md).